 The grant will be awarded as funding to the university or institute on behalf of the awardee for their selected research project.
 Unless otherwise arranged for outcomes, a memorandum of understanding clearly stating the following four points will apply.
 Please specify in the proposal a special arrangement for outcomes, if any.
 The receiving party of the funding must agree to the following requirements:

 - The award shall be used solely to support basic research in the areas of research defined under Research topics.

 - As soon as they are generated, all results derived from the research must be placed in the public domain, freely and without restrictions, and accordingly the university shall waive all proprietary right, title, and interest in and to such results.

 - This grant must be acknowledged in all publications, press releases, and other publicity that is connected with the research program detailed above.

-- The results must be presented to the IJARC Academic Advisory Committee and Microsoft Research at an annual CORE project review meeting, which tentatively takes place in 2015 at a date to be announced.
-The selected winners are also highly encouraged to attend the CORE review meeting of the prior year's projects, which will be held in June 2014.
+- The results must be presented to the IJARC Academic Advisory Committee and Microsoft Research at an annual CORE project review meeting, which tentatively takes place in 2017 at a date to be announced.
+The selected winners are also highly encouraged to attend the CORE review meeting of the prior year's projects, which will be held from May to June 2016.

 Duration and size of project